tatuylonen/wiktextract/docs/new_extractor_guide.md

 All extractors start from the `parse_page()` function in file "page.py".
 Example file from Italian Wiktionary extractor: [src/wiktextract/extractor/it/page.py](https://github.com/tatuylonen/wiktextract/blob/master/src/wiktextract/extractor/it/page.py)

+We could start implement the extractor to extract the definition lists, the example wikitext and JSON output are in the following "[add test](#add-test)" section.

 ```python
 from typing import Any